mrv1k/bracketless/media/postmortem.md

 1. **Middle development**.
 I was **not looking for ready solutions** anymore, the challenges were too specific. **Stackoverflow's usefulness foreseeable decreased**.
 The unexpected was that chances of finding something useful plummeted.
 (Welcome to  2017, I'm complaining about SO like it's a wiki and not Q&A forum)

 1. Middle/Late development.
 As stackoverflow's usefulness decreased, Chrome Extensions API documentation's helpfulness increased.
-As you get to know the tools, middle step between you and a solution becomes unnecessary.
+As you get to know the tools, a middle step between you and a solution becomes unnecessary.
 You know where to go, just do it.

 p.s.: I want to express gratitude to a stackoverflow user - [Xan](https://stackoverflow.com/users/934239/xan).
 He clarified a lot of my API misunderstanding.